AliceLinux AliceLinux's (un)official documentation and devblog

 revdep

-revdep is script to find broken packages.
-Its recomended to run after packages is removed or upgraded.
+revdep is a script to find broken packages.
+It is recommended to run it after packages are removed or upgraded.

 Usage: